cbrown5/AI-assistants-for-scientific-coding/readme.md

 Incldue pattern for creating r tutorials from docs Think in probablities about code, not exacts

-Add code for temperature in chpt 4
-Check python and httr code runs in chpt 4
+Add function for chat bot for python users

+## Improving your prompts

+TODO Insert some examples comparing with and without these approaches

+### Being specific

+### Giving context

+Showing data etc...

+### Giving examples

 Make a quiz to do at end to get student feedback

 Work on fundamentals, add some examples where user can experiment with differnet prompt styles.